 When was the last time you updated your returns policy?
 Probably never?

-Well with the busy holiday season it’s important to ensure you have a solid and updated plan for handling returns.
+With the busy holiday season, it’s important to ensure you have a solid and updated plan for handling returns.
 Did you know that 11% of consumers will abandon their online shopping cart if they think the returns policy is unsatisfactory?

 Is there a maximum time frame from purchase?
-Do you take the holidays into account as when that time period starts, or from date of purchase?
+Does the time frame of your return policy begin with the start of the holiday season, or does it start from the date of purchase?
 What limitations exist for returns?

-Making your return policy easily accessible and simple is a great way to establish good customer service.
+Making your ecommerce return policy easily accessible and simple is a great way to establish good customer service and create a better returns experience.
 With returns, the simpler the better.
 Detailing in three steps or less how a customer can return a product to you can actually help sustain their future business.
-Customers are less likely to work with stores that saddle them with extra steps or fees.
-Although, it is imperative that your return policy also considers your business’ needs.
+You can even include your return policy in your shipping confirmation emails with branded tracking.
+Customers are less likely to work with ecommerce stores that saddle them with extra steps or fees.
+However, it is imperative your return policy also considers your business’ needs.

 A streamlined returns process will help elevate your brand above the competition.
-Offering a convenient way to return items showcases your commitment to great customer service.
+Offering an accurate and convenient way to return items showcases your commitment to great customer service.
 It also helps establish your brand as being bigger than it may actually be.
-The more established your business appeals to customers, the more likely they are to order from you again.
+The more established your business appears to customers, the more likely they are to order from you again.

 - Extend the return window